TanayPatel8/project2/README.md

 # new project
-this project is created from local system by Tanay Patel 18.
+this project is created from local system created by Tanay Patel 18.